Non-reproductive sexual behavior in animals: Sex involving juveniles

-Male stoats (Mustela erminea) will sometimes mate with infant females of their species.
-This is a natural part of their reproductive biology – they have a delayed gestation period, so these females give birth the following year when they are fully grown.

 In one reported observation, a male spotted hyena attempted to mate with a female hyena, but she succeeded in driving him off.
-He eventually turned to her ten-month-old cub, repeatedly mounting and ejaculating on it.
+He eventually turned to her 10-month-old cub, repeatedly mounting and ejaculating on it.
 The cub sometimes ignored this and sometimes struggled "slightly as if in play".
 The mother did not intervene.

 It appears to be common in the Adélie penguin.

 Among insects, there have been reports of immature females being forcibly copulated with.

 Juvenile male chimpanzees have been recorded mounting and copulating with immature chimps.
 Infants in bonobo societies are often involved in sexual behaviour.
 Immature male bonobos have been recorded initiating genital play with both adolescent and mature female bonobos.
 Copulation-like contact between immature bonobo males and mature female bonobos increases with age and continues until the male bonobo has reached juvenile age.
 In contrast, adult gorillas do not show any sexual interest in juvenile or infant members of their species.
 Primates regularly have sex in full view of infants, juveniles and younger members of their species.

 Necrophilia

 Necrophilia describes when an animal engages in a sexual act with a dead animal.
 It has been observed in mammals, birds, reptiles and frogs.
 It sometimes occurs in the Adélie penguin.
 Homosexual necrophilia has been reported between two male mallard ducks.
 One duck was believed to be pursuing another duck with the goal of rape (a common aspect of duck sexual behaviour) when the second duck collided with a window and died immediately.
-The observer, Kees Moeliker, suggested that "when one died the other one just went for it and didn't get any negative feedback—well, didn't get any feedback."
-The case study earned Moeliker an Ig Nobel Prize in biology, awarded for research that cannot or should not be reproduced.
+The observer, Kees Moeliker, suggested that "when one died, the other one just went for it and didn't get any negative feedback—well, didn't get any feedback."
+The case study earned Moeliker an Ig Nobel Prize in biology.